Michael Hutchence: Funeral and memorial

-Later developments
+Hutchence was cremated and his ashes were divided into thirds between his parents, his siblings, and Yates and their daughter, following a battle between his family and Yates that started over Hutchence's wish to be cremated.
+The portion that went to his mother was buried at Forest Lawn Memorial Park in Hollywood Hills, California.
+The portion that went to his father was scattered into Sydney Harbour, in Rose Bay, on what would have been Hutchence's 38th birthday on 22 January 1998, and a tombstone was placed at Northern Suburbs Memorial Gardens in North Ryde, Sydney.
+Yates kept her portion of Hutchence's ashes in a cushion she slept with.

+Legacy

 After Hutchence's death, INXS continued recording and performing until 2012.
-According to the Recording Industry Association of America (RIAA), INXS has sold 30 million units in the United States alone, making them the second highest-selling Australian music act in the United States, behind AC/DC.
-INXS has sold over 75 million records worldwide.
-INXS was inducted into the ARIA Hall of Fame in 2001.
+According to the Recording Industry Association of America (RIAA), INXS have sold 15 million units in the United States alone.
+As of 2018, INXS have sold over 50 million records worldwide.
+INXS were inducted into the ARIA Hall of Fame in 2001.

 Hutchence's solo album, Michael Hutchence, was released in October 1999.
 He had started on the album in 1995, recording songs in between INXS sessions; he had last worked on it three days before his death.
 The last song he recorded was "Possibilities".
 The album includes "Slide Away", a duet with U2's Bono; Bono's vocals were recorded after Hutchence's death.
 The 1999 movie Limp includes a cameo by Hutchence.

-On 18 June 2000, Patricia Glassop and Tina Schorr released their book, Just a Man: The Real Michael Hutchence, which has been described as "an odd biography ... [that] combines the basic facts of Hutchence's early life ... with an almost too-intimate view of the authors' feelings".
+On 18 June 2000, Hutchence's mother Patricia Glassop and his sister Tina Hutchence released their book Just a Man: The Real Michael Hutchence, which has been described as "an odd biography ... [that] combines the basic facts of Hutchence's early life ... with an almost too-intimate view of the authors' feelings".

-Paula Yates died on 17 September 2000 of an accidental heroin overdose; she was discovered in the presence of her and Hutchence's then four-year-old daughter.
-Soon after Yates's death, Bob Geldof assumed foster custody of their daughter so that she could be brought up with her three older half-sisters, Fifi, Peaches and Pixie.
-In 2007, her and Hutchence's daughter was adopted by Geldof.

 On 20 August 2005, Melbourne's The Age reported on the disposition of Hutchence's estate and assets, which, although estimated at between $10 million and $20 million, amounted to virtually nothing.
 The remainder of his estate had reportedly been sold off or swallowed in legal fees.

-A documentary about Hutchence, Michael Hutchence: The Last Rockstar, aired in 2017.
-In 2019, Mystify: Michael Hutchence—another documentary about Hutchence's life—was released.
+A documentary about Hutchence, Michael Hutchence: The Last Rockstar, aired on Australia's Seven Network in 2017.
+In 2019, Mystify: Michael Hutchence—another documentary about Hutchence's life directed by Richard Lowenstein—was released.